PexMor/ca-n-certs/README.md

 openssl verify -verbose "$BP/ica.pem"
 ```

-> Note: in the following examples the parameter `-untrusted` is the actual and correct one, as the trustwothiness is verified by the root CA...
+> Note: in the following examples the parameter `-untrusted` is the actual and correct one, as the trustworthiness is verified by the root CA...

 check host CERT w/explicit root CA: